Zaddyp/YARD/README.md

 * [x] log out
 * [x] Google fonts for app font
 * [x] Users can like a post
 * [x] Users can see more about a particular user by clicking the person's username
 * [x] Users can change profile pictures through uploading or taking pictures
+* [x] users have their pictures beside their username in every post and it changes automatically once the profile in their bio changes either through uploading from gallery or taking picture.
 * Events - users can see whats happening like trends etc
 * Search - users can search for other users
 * Refresh to see new posts